-All in all, the fees at Currency.com are competitive.
+All in all, the fees at Currency.com are good.

 Currency.com accepts deposits through both wire transfer and credit cards (VISA, and – since 13 June 2019 – also Mastercard).
 The minimum deposit amount for credit card deposits is only 100USD, 250BYN, 100EUR, or 7000RUB.
-Many cryptocurrency investors view this as very positive of course.
-Seeing as Currency.com accepts deposits of fiat currency, the exchange qualifies as a so called “entry-level exchange”, at which new cryptocurrency investors can take their first steps into the exciting cryptocurrency world.
+Many crypto investors view this as very positive of course.
+Seeing as Currency.com accepts deposits of fiat currency, the exchange qualifies as a so called “entry-level exchange”, at which new crypto investors can take their first steps into the exciting crypto world.

-Regardless of whether you want to deposit fiat currency or cryptocurrency, the minimum deposit is 0.01 BTC (which today, 8 June 2019, corresponds to approx. USD 80) or 0.1 ETH (which today, 8 June 2019, corresponds to approx. USD 25).
+Regardless of whether you want to deposit fiat currency or crypto, the minimum deposit is 0.01 BTC (which at the date of last updating this review, 20 April 2020 (right in the middle of the crisis with COVID-19), was approx. USD 71) or 0.1 ETH (which at the same date was approx. USD 18).

 We run all the exchange-websites in Mozilla’s Observatory-test (https://observatory.mozilla.org/).
 The score in such test is one of many indicators of the exchange’s security.
-Currency.com received an F- score in this test.
-This should however be viewed in light of the fact that F is the Mozilla Observatory-score received by the majority of all exchanges in our Cryptocurrency Exchange List.
+Currency.com received an F-score in this test.
+You should note though that F is the Mozilla Observatory-score received by most exchanges in our Exchange List.

 On the aspect of security, Currency.com states on its website that: